-Larry Gaines traded professionally for over 3 decades before founding Power Cycle Trading to teach over 1,000,000 traders now what he learned during his trading career.
-Gaines ran one of the largest oil trading groups in the world while serving as Executive Vice President.
-During his tenure, he traded and managed billions of dollars worth of oil, foreign exchange, futures and options, often trading over a billion dollars of securities in a single day.
+Larry Gaines traded professionally for over 3 decades before founding Power Cycle Trading to teach well over 1,000,000 traders now what he learned during his trading career.
+During his tenure as Executive Vice President, Gaines ran one of the largest volume oil trading groups in the world.
+There, he traded and managed billions of dollars’ worth of oil, foreign exchange, futures, and options.
+They often traded over a billion dollars of securities in a single day.

-Later, Larry consulted with hedge funds and set up an over the counter crude oil options brokerage desk for world’s largest privately-owned oil brokerage company.
+Later, Larry consulted with hedge funds and set up an over-the-counter crude oil options brokerage desk for the world’s largest privately owned oil brokerage firm.

 The Option Butterfly Spread is one of the best, if not the very best, option trading strategies.
-Here is the basic option butterfly trade setup: 1.
-A vertical debit spread consisting of a bull call spread and a bear put spread.
-2. A vertical credit spread consisting of a bear
+Here is the basic option butterfly spread trade setup: First, construct a vertical debit spread consisting of a bull call spread and a bear put spread.
+Next, construct a vertical credit spread

 Read More from Our Blog

 Trading on margin is a vital part of any day trading strategy and many want to know whether they should consider forex vs options trading.
 Forex traders bet on the rise and fall of international currencies, while options traders tend to focus on stocks or commodities.
 When it comes to

 Why Are Some Options So Expensive?
 Plenty of people have begun trading options in recent years, and it can be an incredibly lucrative alternative to trading stocks when done right.
 But, there is an abundance of complexities around option pricing when compared to the simplicity of the pricing of other

 How to Take Advantage of an IV Crush